Case study · NO. 02

 No accounts, on principle

 Bracket predictions are a fun argument between friends, and most sites price them at an email address and a summer of sportsbook ads.
 This one asks for nothing — which forces the interesting design: the share link is the bracket.
-A hundred-plus picks bit-pack into a URL of about two dozen characters; send it to the chat and the other browser reconstructs your whole tournament.
-No bracket database anywhere.
-The friend pool keys on a display name because friends don’t need authentication, they need effortless.
+A hundred-plus picks get squeezed, bit by literal bit, into a URL about two dozen characters long; send it to the chat and the other person’s browser reconstructs your entire tournament from the address alone.
+There’s no bracket database anywhere.
+The friend pool keys on a display name, because friends don’t need authentication — they need effortless.

 Making real results score it